-I had an I&D done 3 weeks back and now it appears I have another abscess.
+I had an I&D done three weeks back, and now it appears I have another abscess.
 I am praying to God that it won't be.

-I had consulted another surgeon and she suggested to stop breastfeeding altogether.
+I consulted another surgeon, and she suggested to stop breastfeeding altogether.
 I was devastated.
-She said that lactating mothers will get recurrent abscess' and the only way to avoid it is to stop breastfeeding and lactation altogether by taking tablets.
+She said that lactating mothers would get recurrent abscesses' and the only way to avoid it is to stop breastfeeding and lactation altogether by taking tablets.

 Re: 2 months later...

-"A couple of months after my surgery and I am still breastfeeding :) my abscess was 5cm deep and took nearly 4 weeks to stop leaking milk but I am so happy I persevered.
-I also thought the abscess had come back, but it was just the way the wound was healing.
+"A couple of months after my surgery, and I am still breastfeeding :) my abscess was 5cm deep, and it took nearly four weeks to stop leaking milk, but I am so happy I persevered.
+I also thought the abscess had come back, but it was just how the wound was healing.
 I have had no other problems since."

 My Abscess Experience: The Surgeons Were Wrong

-"After a long labor and c-section, my immune system was low and I got an infection that caused a breast abscess.
+"After a long labor and c-section, my immune system was low, and I got an infection that caused a breast abscess.
 My baby was two weeks old.
 The abscess went quickly from a red spot to requiring an incision and drainage when antibiotics didn't clear it up.
-The surgeon told me sometimes milk leaks out of the wounds and if that happened I would have to stop breastfeeding so I was very concerned since my baby was so young.
-They made a 2cm incision and I had a hole that was about 1.5 cms deep.
+The surgeon told me that sometimes milk leaks out of the wounds, and if that happened, I would have to stop breastfeeding, so I was very concerned since my baby was so young.
+They made a 2cm incision, and I had a hole about 1.5 cm deep.

-Two days after surgery milk started leaking from the wound.
-Another surgeon told me I could keep breastfeeding but it wouldn't heal until I stopped.
+Two days after surgery, milk started leaking from the wound.
+Another surgeon told me I could keep breastfeeding, but it wouldn't heal until I stopped.
 What?
-That was supposed to be 2 years down the road!
-All the midwives and LCs in the hospital said they didn't see why milk in the wound was a problem - the moisture may make it take longer to heal but the milk would keep the wound sterile.
-They also said milk usually comes out of these wounds because they invariably cut through milk ducts during surgery.
-My midwife asked an actual breast surgeon who said as long as I didn't have a fistula, milk leaking out of the wound would be fine.
+That was supposed to be two years down the road!
+All the midwives and LCs in the hospital said they didn't see why milk in the wound was a problem - the moisture may make it take longer to heal, but the milk would keep the wound sterile.
+They also said milk usually comes from these wounds because they invariably cut through milk ducts during surgery.
+My midwife asked an actual breast surgeon, who said milk leaking out of the wound would be fine if I didn't have a fistula.
 From my understanding, a fistula is when the milk duct gets blocked and creates its own path through to your skin, rather than just a duct that is cut through.
-(On a side note, my LC knew a woman with a fistula who breastfed with it for 5 months until it healed.)
+(On a side note, my LC knew a woman with a fistula who breastfed with it for five months until it healed.)

-After the surgery, I started feeding my baby off that breast to make sure I didn't get blocked ducts.
-I had a pretty big dressing near my areola but I made sure it wouldn't block the baby's nose when feeding.
+After the surgery, I started feeding my baby off that breast to ensure I didn't get blocked ducts.
+I had a pretty big dressing near my areola, but I ensured it wouldn't block the baby's nose when feeding.
 I only fed for a few minutes at a time because I didn't want too much milk leaking from the wound.
-(In hindsight, I don't think it would have made a difference and after a couple of weeks I started feeding equally from both breasts.)
+(In hindsight, I don't think it would have made a difference, and after a couple of weeks, I started feeding equally from both breasts.)

-At night my wound would saturate my thick dressing even though it was "waterproof" and I would wake up with smelly milk all over my shirt.
-When it was still leaking a lot after 4 weeks even though the wound was shallower and smaller, I was worried.
-But after 4.5 weeks it just stopped.
-Now, after 8 weeks, there is no more hole and the skin is almost closed up, and I am still breastfeeding.
+At night my wound would saturate my thick dressing even though it was "waterproof," and I would wake up with smelly milk all over my shirt.
+I was worried when it was still leaking a lot after four weeks, even though the wound was shallower and smaller.
+But after 4.5 weeks, it just stopped.
+Now, after eight weeks, there is no more hole, the skin is almost closed up, and I am still breastfeeding.

-So don't let any surgeons tell you that you can't breastfeed, because they are wrong!
+So don't let surgeons tell you that you can't breastfeed because they are wrong!
 It's not easy, it requires adaptations, and you may have trouble if your wound goes over your areola.
-I still can't pump from that breast because the pump won't suction over the dressing so my supply is somewhat low, but my baby is still almost exclusively breastfed."
+I still can't pump from that breast because the pump won't suction over the dressing, so my supply is somewhat low, but my baby is still almost exclusively breastfed."

 Solution for Me

 "After having surgery for a breast abscess, my wound started to leak breast milk like crazy.
-I was constantly changing the bandages and my surgeon told me that if I wanted to have any sense of normalcy in my life I would need to wean so that the incision could heal properly.
-My daughter was only six weeks old at the time and I was devastated.
-I continued to pump for a few more weeks and the leaking only got worse and worse.
+I was constantly changing the bandages, and my surgeon told me that if I wanted to have any sense of normalcy in my life, I would need to wean so that the incision could heal properly.
+My daughter was only six weeks old, and I was devastated.
+I continued to pump for a few more weeks, and the leaking only worsened.
 As a last-ditch effort, my surgeon decided to put a stitch through the leaking duct as a way to damage it so it would stop producing milk.
 It worked!
-Ten months later I am still pumping and able to give my daughter breast milk.
+Ten months later, I am still pumping and able to give my daughter breast milk.

 Not just a clogged milk duct- an abscess!

-Somehow I had mastitis without fever, that's why I didn't see a doctor right away.
-I ended up being allergic to the antibiotics after taking it.
-That same night my face swelled up and had to take Benadryl.
+Somehow I had mastitis without a fever, so I didn't see a doctor immediately.
+I ended up being allergic to the antibiotics after taking them.
+That night, my face swelled up, and I had to take Benadryl.
 So the doctor gave me a different option the next day, but I had to pump and dump because it was unsafe for nursing.
 More emotional pain added to my agony!

 The pain was so unbearable the following day (worse than labor!) the doctor told me to go to the ER.

-I went in as soon as I could, not knowing that I would be hospitalized for four days!
-Away from my daughter for the whole time was the worse part.
+I went in as soon as possible, not knowing that I would be hospitalized for four days!
+Being away from my daughter for the whole time was the worse part.
 At this point, I was in so much pain it felt like my breast was going to explode!

 At first, I was told I would need a needle aspiration, but after the nurse and doctor saw the abscess using ultrasound, I had an I&D procedure done instead.

-Immediately, I felt relief as It felt like and looked like a balloon deflating as the doctor pulled out 2 oz of pus.
+Immediately, I felt relief as it looked like a balloon deflating as the doctor pulled out 2 oz of pus.

 After the 4th day, I was released to go home but still had the drainage tube connected to me for a week, a total of 10 days!

-I was still on oral antibiotics for those days as well and was still pumping and dumping the right side, so not lose my supply.
+I was still on oral antibiotics for those days and was still pumping and dumping the right side not to lose my supply.

-I couldn't pump the affected side right after, because my skin on the nipple was so raw from the swollen lump the abscess had created.
+I couldn't pump the affected side right after because the skin on the nipple was so raw from the swollen lump the abscess had created.
 Finally, the skin died and peeled off after five days.

 I had to get creative with the pumping horn that wouldn't fit over the drainage tube using a nipple shield.

-At first, I only got a few drops out, but each pump session I would get a little more.
-When I had the tube removed, I was able to hand express and continued to pump.
+At first, I only got a few drops out, but I would get a little more with each pump session.
+When I removed the tube, I could hand express and continued to pump.

-The nurse was so helpful and gave me the advice to continue to pump for two weeks before breastfeeding again from that side.
+The nurse was so helpful and advised me to continue to pump for two weeks before breastfeeding again from that side.

-More awareness needs to be made known to all breastfeeding mothers and the general public!
-So many people don't know about breast abscess'!
+More awareness must be made known to all breastfeeding mothers and the general public!
+So many people don't know about breast abscesses'!